A Discontinuous Galerkin Fast Spectral Method for the Full Boltzmann Equation with General Collision Kernels: Introduction

 Over the past decades, the deterministic methods that solve the full Boltzmann equation have undergone considerable development.
 Without being exhaustive, we refer to \cite{Mieussens14, pareschi} for a comprehensive review.
 In this work, we employ the recently developed fast Fourier spectral method \cite{GHHH17} to solve the Boltzmann collision operator.
 Compared with other deterministic methods such as the discrete velocity models (DVM), the Fourier spectral method can provide significantly more accurate results with less numerical complexity; compared with DSMC, it produces smooth, noise-free solutions and can simulate low-speed flows such as those encountered often in micro-systems.
 On the other hand, the Fourier spectral method is still computationally demanding, as it requires $O(N^6)$ memory to store precomputed weights and has $O(N^6)$ numerical complexity \cite{PR00, GT09}, where $N$ is the number of discretization points in each velocity dimension.
-The main contribution in \cite{GHHH17} is a low-rank strategy to accelerate the direct Fourier spectral method so that it requires only $O(MN^4)$ memory to store precomputed weights (no precomputation is needed in certain cases) and has $O(MN^4\log N)$ complexity, where $M$ is the number of discretization points on the sphere and \drOne{$M\ll N$}\arOne{$M\ll N^2$}.
+The main contribution in \cite{GHHH17} is a low-rank strategy to accelerate the direct Fourier spectral method so that it requires only $O(MN^4)$ memory to store precomputed weights (no precomputation is needed in certain cases) and has $O(MN^4\log N)$ complexity, where $M$ is the number of discretization points on the sphere and $M\ll N^2$.
 Furthermore, the fast method applies directly to arbitrary collision kernels and can be easily extended to general collision models including the multi-species and inelastic Boltzmann equations.
 We mention that there is another line of research that develops the fast Fourier spectral method based on Carleman representation of the collision operator \cite{MP06}.
 The complexity of the method is $O(MN^3\log N)$.
-However, its applicability is limited to hard sphere molecules.
-The method has been extended to anisotropic scattering in \cite{wu2013deterministic}, but it \drOne{relies on an ad hoc modification of the kernel and parameter fitting}\arOne{assumes a special form of the kernel and requires recalibration of transport coefficients and parametric fitting therein.
-This methodology has been applied to Lennard-Jones potential and to many canonical flows in \cite{WRZ14, wu2015influence,wu2017assessment,wu2017fast}}.
+However, its applicability is limited to hard sphere molecules. {The method has been extended to anisotropic scattering in \cite{wu2013deterministic}, but it assumes a special form of the kernel and requires recalibration of transport coefficients and parametric fitting therein.
+This methodology has been applied to Lennard-Jones potential and to many canonical flows in \cite{WRZ14},\cite{wu2015influence}.} {The method has been extended to anisotropic scattering in \cite{wu2013deterministic} and applied to many canonical flows in \cite{WRZ14} by assuming a special form of the kernel and performing a recalibration of transport coefficients and parametric fitting.
+In \cite{wu2015influence}, the Lennard-Jones potential was considered by fully resolving the kernel, resulting in the cost of $O(MN^4\log N)$.}